yashhaithani/Mini-Projects/README.md

-Some Creative and Usefull apllication created by me for practice
+Some Creative and useful applications created by me for practice

+->BILL SPLIT
+->TO-DO List